 We compare the coverage measures with state of the art coherence measures that achieved top correlations with human coherence scores in an extensive evaluation experiment \citinl{Roeder2015}.
 In \citinl{Roeder2015}, a generic structure of a coherence measure is formulated and the derived space of possible measures is searched for top performing candidates.
 The topic coherence scores are calculated by dividing the set of top topic words into subsets and aggregating the similarities between word subsets.
 Within this framework, the averaging of similarities between individual words is a special case.
-A coherence measure also depends on a model of word similarity derived from word co-occurence counts calculated using either the local corpus or the Wikipedia.
+A coherence measure also depends on a model of word similarity derived from word co-occurrence counts calculated using either the local corpus or the Wikipedia.

 We evaluate three of top-performing measures -- newly discovered measures labeled \cp and \cv \citinl{Roeder2015}, and the previously proposed \npmi measure of \citnoun{Aletras2013}.
 The \npmi measure is calculated by averaging normalized pointwise mutual information similarity of word pairs.
 The \cp measure averages similarities, defined using conditional probability \citinl{Fitelson2003}, between pairs consisting of a word and its complement set.
-The \cv measure averages similarities between all pairs consisting of a top topic word and the set of those top words with higher topic-word weigts.
-In case of \cv, similarities are calculating by representing words as vectors of similarity scores with other top topic words.
-For each of the described measures we experiment with both approaches to defining word similarity -- domain-specific similarity derived from word co-occurences in the local corpus, and the generic mixed-domain similarity based on co-occurences in the English Wikipedia.
+The \cv measure averages similarities between all pairs consisting of a top topic word and the set of those top words with higher topic-word weights.
+In case of \cv, similarities are calculated by representing words as vectors of similarity scores with other top topic words.

+For each of the described measures we experiment with both approaches to defining word similarity -- domain-specific similarity derived from word co-occurrences in the local corpus, and the generic mixed-domain similarity based on co-occurrences in the English Wikipedia.
 All the coherence measures in this experiment use as input top $10$ topic words \citinl{Roeder2015}.